chrgraf/Goodwe_Sems_Portal_Python_Query/README.md

 Dear all,

 this small script provides basic building-blocks to query the GoodWe Sems-Portal.
-The token can be-reused, means subsequent calls can nake use of an existing authentication-token.
+The token can be-reused, means subsequent calls can make use of an existing authentication-token.
 If the tokes expires, the script will renew the token and continue querying the portal.

 ## credentials